-Unique operating model generates "best-in-class" returns on capital earnings before taxes to average assets ratio, levels far exceeding the averages of our public homebuilder peers of 3.5% and 2.8%, respectively.
-In each of our markets, we face competition from certain of our public homebuilder peers and from private homebuilders.
-In Phoenix, San Antonio/Austin and Atlanta, at least three of our top five competitors are certain of our public homebuilder peers.
-In Houston, Dallas/Fort Worth and Central Florida, three of our top five competitors are private homebuilders with the other two of our top five competitors being certain of our public homebuilder peers.
-Since our competitors who are private homebuilders do not file periodic reports with the SEC, information regarding the results of these private homebuilders and our comparative position with respect to these private homebuilders is limited.
+Our unique operating model generates "best-in-class" returns on capital through a profitable and scalable platform that has generated strong operating margins, rates of closings per active community and inventory turnover.
+In 2012, we generated superior returns, with a 37.7% earnings before taxes to average total capitalization ratio and a 33.2% earnings before taxes to average assets ratio, levels far exceeding the averages of our public homebuilder peers of 3.5% and 2.8%, respectively.
 We attribute our strong margins and our consistent profitability throughout the downturn primarily to our disciplined land acquisition, operating and management approach.
-We increased our revenue from \$50.5 million in 2010 to \$76.2 million in 2012, representing a compound annual growth rate of 22.9%, which exceeds the average compound annual growth rate of 8.3% of our public homebuilder peers over the same period.
-For the six months ended June 30, 2013, our revenue was \$59.3 million.
+We increased our revenue from \$55.3 million (\$50.5 million for our predecessor) in 2010 to \$143.4 million (\$76.2 million for our predecessor) in 2012, representing a compound annual growth rate of 61.0% (20.2% for our predecessor), which far exceeds the average compound annual growth rate of 8.3% of our public homebuilder peers over the same period.
+For the six months ended June 30, 2013, our revenue was \$96.0 million (\$59.3 million for our predecessor).
 Our operating model allows us to balance our decentralized local market expertise with our centralized administrative and accounting functions.
-However, continued or additional tightening of mortgage lending standards or increases in mortgage costs could result in a decline of our home sales.
-If we are unable to develop new communities successfully or within expected time frames, our results of operations could be adversely affected.
+Our closings increased 141.9% to 1,062 in 2012 as compared to 439 in 2010.